Dissuading or Intimidating a Witness - Penal Code 136.1 PC

 A charge of intimidation could be related to another charge of stalking or harassment.
 Raising your voice, yelling, screaming, or breaking something all could be deemed to be forms of intimidation and domestic violence.

-It is not necessary for the alleged victim to have suffered actual physical harm but that the person was intimidated by the other person's actions.
+The alleged victim doesn't need to have suffered actual physical harm, but the person was intimidated by the other person's actions.
 It should be noted that intentionally detaining someone and not allowing them to leave when they want is considered false imprisonment.

 Verbal communication can get out of hand in marriages and other relationships.
 It is a tragic consequence that a fight can escalate to the point where law enforcement gets involved and charges are filed.

-If you are facing charges, you have no option other than to get an attorney to help you fight back.
+If you are facing charges, it is crucial that you hire an attorney to help you fight back.
+With the right legal representation, you can feel secure in your defense.

-The damage to your personal and professional reputation can be extreme if you are convicted, and you deserve to have a domestic violence defense attorney on your side that will do everything possible to protect you.
+The damage to your personal and professional reputation can be extreme if you are convicted.
+A conviction could lead to jail time, fines, and a criminal record, affecting your future opportunities.
+You deserve to have a domestic violence defense attorney on your side who will do everything possible to protect you.

 Many cases of intimidation are related to a domestic violence case and the belief that the alleged victim was intimidated and threatened so that he or she would not testify.